aiwagan/behclone/README.md

 # Behavioral Cloning
 This is a brief overview of my Behavioral cloning project.
-I started with the NVidia model initially and I found out that it was sufficient to complete the project.
+I started with the Nvidia model initially and I found out that it was sufficient to complete the project.
 I have experimented with several different configurations before settling on the configuration described below.
 The main thrust was to experiment and complete the project with some new additions.